-The goal of these workgroups is to promote and support State and Territorial Oral Health Programs (STOHP) and STOHP leadership and staff development through a variety of resources, including the ASTDD Guidelines for State and Territorial Oral Health Programs, the Competencies for State Oral Health Programs, Infrastructure Enhancement project, and the State Oral Health Program Review Manual.
-The workgroups also oversee ASTDD orientation, peer support, and professional development activities through workshops and webcasts as well as referring members to other learning and leadership opportunities.
+ASTDD promotes and supports State and Territorial Oral Health Programs (STOHP) and STOHP leadership and staff development through a variety of resources, including the ASTDD Guidelines for State and Territorial Oral Health Programs, the Competencies for State Oral Health Programs, Infrastructure Enhancement project, and the State Oral Health Program Review Manual.
+State Development and Enhancement workgroups also oversee ASTDD orientation, peer support, and professional development activities through workshops and webcasts as well as referring members to other learning and leadership opportunities.
 Various levels of technical assistance are offered, including consultant advice on a specific topic, how to conduct a self-study to determine progress or areas for improvement, or a comprehensive onsite program review by a consulting team.
 The workgroups use a consultant, Bev Isman, to coordinate overall workgroup activities and manage requests and assignments for technical assistance (TA), and a consultant, Lori Cofano, to coordinate the orientation and peer support.

 New Member Services